openobserve/openobserve-docs/docs/storage.md

   ```shell
   $ export ZO_META_STORE=postgres
   ```
-  or add this environment to your `.env` or kubernets config
+  or add this environment to your `.env` or kubernetes config
   ```yaml
   ZO_META_STORE: "postgres"
   ```